-2. Monitoring of recruitment of juveniles (Paragraph 10 of CMM 2023-02)
+2. Monitoring of recruitment of juveniles (Paragraph 10 of CMM 2021-02)

 To have a better understanding of the recruitment status, the Fisheries Resources Institute (FRI) of Japan commenced a real-time monitoring survey of troll fleet's operations in 2011.
 In this survey, the catch information (Number of fish by species) with its geographic position and Sea Surface Temperature (SST) are sent to the FRI in near-real time fashion using a data transmitter, which was equipped on the troll vessels.
 Furthermore, since 2021 fishing year, fishery independent charter real-time monitoring surveys were initiated to ensure sufficient operations in each spatial and temporal stratum, in addition to the conventional real-time monitoring.
-Based on those data, the FRI reported the latest recruitment index, which informs the relative strength of the cohorts over 2011-to-2023-year classes, to the PBFWG meeting held in Kaohsiung in February 2024.
+Based on those data, the FRI reported the latest recruitment index, which informs the relative strength of the cohorts over 2011-to-2024-year classes, to the PBFWG meeting held in La Jolla in April 2025.
 By function of the data collection system, the PBFWG could see the relative strength of the latest cohort before that cohort turns to age 1 (PBF turns their age in July by the assessment assumption).

-Totally 3,863 days operational data from 14 real-time monitoring vessels, which mainly targeted for age-0 PBF (i.e., 30-60 cm fork length) during the winter season (November to following February) in the East China Sea were used to standardize the CPUE by Vector Autoregressive Spatio-Temporal (VAST) model formulated a delta-generalized linear mixed model.
-Estimated indices for 2011-2023 were quite similar to the traditional sales slip index throughout the overlapping period (2011-2016).
-In the PBFWG meeting held in February-March 2024, the PBFWG concluded that it was still premature to include this index into the base-case model, however, the WG considered that this index could be useful for qualitative validation of the recruitment estimated by the assessment base case or for the early warning of the sudden recruitment drop.
-With this regard, the PBF recruitment in 2023 would not show an indicative decline in the level of the strength of the cohort based on this index.
+Totally 3,950 days operational data from 14 real-time monitoring vessels, which mainly targeted for age-0 PBF (i.e., 30-60 cm fork length) during the winter season (November to following February) in the East China Sea were used to standardize the CPUE by Vector Autoregressive Spatio-Temporal (VAST) model formulated a delta-generalized linear mixed model.
+Estimated indices for 2011-2024 were quite similar to the traditional sales slip index throughout the overlapping period (2011-2016).
+The PBFWG considered that this index could be useful for qualitative validation of the recruitment estimated by the assessment base case or for the early warning of the sudden recruitment drop.
+With this regard, the PBF recruitment in 2024 would not show an indicative decline in the level of the strength of the cohort based on this index.